wlchin/SampleExplorer/README.md

 **Note:** On first run, the container may take 5-10 minutes to initialize.
 This includes downloading the BERT model for semantic queries.
 Please allow the process to complete without interruption.
 Subsequent starts from the same container will be significantly faster.

-You can perform gene set enrichment on this output as described in the section [below](#running-gene-set-enrichment-using-the-containerized-application)
+You can perform gene set enrichment on this output as described in the section [below](#running-gene-set-enrichment-using-the-containerized-application).

 ## Installation